Lidarr/LidarrAPI.Metadata/README.rst

 To set up the search indices, run::

-  docker-compose run --rm musicbrainz fetch-dump.sh search docker-compose run --rm search load-search-indexes.sh --force
+  docker compose exec search fetch-backup-archives docker compose exec search load-backup-archives

 The database / search indices are now in line with the latest musicbrainz weekly dump.
 To enable replication, set the brainzcode and run::